 Edwards’s new and improved form since teaming up with Grant Smith has shown a very clever boxer, thinking far beyond what lies in front of him.

-Should the Rosales rematch not take place immediately, a unification as part of Edwards’s first defence would be a rare situation.
+Should the Rosales rematch not take place immediately, a unification as part of Edwards’s first defense would be a rare situation.

-When asked by WBN about unifying in his next bout and going on to undisputed champion, Edwards only had one answer.
+When asked by WBN about unifying in his next bout and undisputed champion, Edwards only had one answer.

 ‘If that’s not my plan that’s supposed to happen – it won’t be.
 But if there are bigger options out, then it’s about.